developer-fbay/Close-Report-Script/README.md

 # Close Sheet Integration

 This project exports data from Close.com API to Google Sheets using a service account for authentication.
+It includes an automated scheduler that can run exports at specified intervals.

 ## Features